hugomardbrink/opengl_wrapper/README.md

 * `$(ProjectDir)dependencies\include` is added as **Additional Include Directories**.
 * `$(ProjectDir)dependencies\binaries` is added under **Additional Library Directories**.
 * `glfw3.lib` is added under **Additional dependencies**.

+# Side note
+`main.cpp`, shaders and images in `assets/textures` and `/shader` are placeholders to demonstrate how the wrapper is used.